KrtinKhemka/Counterfeit_Detection/README.md

 The UI of our frontend depicts the ease of integration into pre-exisitng amazon services.

 ## File Types:
-1)Main.py: Contains the actual machine learning models and all the data frame used in the models.
+1) Main.py: Contains the actual machine learning models and all the data frame used in the models.
-2)transfromer_pipeline.py: This contains a prebuilt transformer-pipeline not currently used due to token constraints.
+2) transfromer_pipeline.py: This contains a prebuilt transformer-pipeline not currently used due to token constraints.
 Added to demonstrate **scalability** of project.
-3)backend: Contains our backend server.
+3) backend: Contains our backend server.
-4)website/amazon: Contains our frontend files.
+4) website/amazon: Contains our frontend files.
+5) Csv files:
-5)Csv files: a) Classifer_dataset.csv: CSV file used to train the classifier.(See problem 1, paramter 3 in main.py)
+    - a) Classifer_dataset.csv: CSV file used to train the classifier.(See problem 1, paramter 3 in main.py)
               (source: https://osf.io/3vds7)
-            b) final_dataset.csv: Main Dataset used for obtaining the reviews.
+    - b) final_dataset.csv: Main Dataset used for obtaining the reviews.
-            c) product.csv: Main dataset used for obtaining products. (derived from final_dataset.csv)
+    - c) product.csv: Main dataset used for obtaining products. (derived from final_dataset.csv)
-            d) Finalfrontenddb.csv: Dataset used for making the backend node.js server
+    - d) Finalfrontenddb.csv: Dataset used for making the backend node.js server

 ## How to use:
 1) Ensure that node.js and npm are installed and can be used from the cmd/terminal.